Aloha from the Hawaii State Data Center

 The Hawaii State Data Center (HSDC) is an officially designated source of Census Bureau data for the State of Hawaii under a joint federal-state agreement with the U.S. Census Bureau relating to the national State Data Center Program.

-Community Assessment Workshop Presentations and Handouts Read More Entries from Whats New Releases
+The 2020 Census and College Students Read More Entries from Whats New Releases

 The Hawaii State Data Center is a local source that distributes census data; assists the public in the use of census data by providing technical advice; educates the public by providing guides and sponsoring training on census data, products and tools; and maintains a network of affiliate organizations throughout the state.